What are the best areas to stay in Phuket

 What’s Not?

-- If you are in the middle part of the beach, you might have to walk to reach any two villages.
+- If you are in the middle of the beach, you might have to walk to reach one of the two villages.

 There are only 2 or 3 hotels with real beach access: Centara Grand Beach Resort and Beyond Karon.
-There are many hotels along the beachfront, and from those, you can reach the beach just by crossing the road; the best known are Movenpick Resort and Hilton Arcadia.
+There are many hotels along the beachfront; from there, you can reach the beach just by crossing the road.
+The best known hotels are Movenpick Resort and Hilton Arcadia.
 If you stay in the centre, you might have to walk quite a bit to reach most restaurants and shops.
 See some great Hotels in Karon Beach.

-Kamala beach was an underrated beach for a long time, mostly loved by Scandinavians who would return year after year.
-With the opening of 2 beach clubs, the village atmosphere has disappeared, but it is still very peaceful and relaxing.
+Kamala Beach was an underrated beach for a long time, mostly loved by Scandinavians who would return year after year.
+The village atmosphere has disappeared with the opening of 2 beach clubs, but it is still very peaceful and relaxing.
 Kamala feels ‘relatively’ more Thai than Patong, Kata and Karon.
 Read more about Kamala Beach.

 - Those who prefer a more quiet neighbourhood